 Six: Are We Post-Theoretical?
 (July 2020)

 We are excited to present this new issue of Different Visions featuring four essays that engage with the relevance of theory to medieval art history-and to art history in general-today.
 The essays were inspired by Gerald Guest’s session at the 2019 International Congress on Medieval Studies at Western Michigan University in Kalamazoo entitled “Medieval Art History: Are We Post-Theoretical?”
-The four essays, as well as a conversation between the four authors, will be available in June.
+The issue also includes a conversation between the four authors.

 Five: Female Sexualities (August 2014)